Vanessa Dalzon

 Rhode Vanessa Dalzon (born November 1, 1996) is a Haitian journalist and author.
-She is the editor-in-chief of the online newspaper Balistrad.
+She was editor-in-chief of Balistrad.

 Biography

 Dalzon was born in Port-au-Prince, (Haiti) in a Christian family.

 She studied Law at Quisqueya University.
 She is the author of the novel Opération-Rupture, a column published in Balistrad for 22 weeks.
 Dalzon divides her time away from the office between writing, reading, singing, and television shows.